Graded Poisson algebras on bordism groups of garlands: Basic definitions and main results

 \begin{defin}[space of garlands $G_{\frak N, M}$] The topological space $G_{\frak N, M}$ of $\frak N$-garlands in $M$ that we are about to define is the disjoint union of topological spaces corresponding to different allowed graphs.

 Let $\Gamma$ be an allowed graph.
-Since all the $N_i$-spaces in $\Gamma$ are ordered and for each one of them there is a unique edge $N_i\to M$ in $\Gamma,$ we get that all the edges $N\to M$ in $\Gamma$ are ordered.
-Since all the labels of the $\pt$-vertices are different, all the $\pt$-vertices in $\Gamma$ are ordered by the lexicographical order of their multi indices.
-(With respect to this order a $\pt$-vertex with the multi index $\{1,3,5\}$ is less than a $\pt$-vertex with the multi index $\{1,3,6\}.$)
+Since all the $N_i$-vertices in $\Gamma$ are ordered and for each one of them there is a unique edge $N_i\to M$ in $\Gamma,$ we get that all the edges $N\to M$ in $\Gamma$ are ordered.
+Since all the indices of the $\pt$-vertices are different, all the $\pt$-vertices in $\Gamma$ are ordered by the lexicographical order of their indices.
+(With respect to this order a $\pt$-vertex with the index $\{1,5\}$ is less than a $\pt$-vertex with the index $\{1,6\}.$)